DZRJ-DTV: Current programming

-Digital television
+Technical information

 Digital channels

-DZRJ-TV operates on UHF Channel 29 (563.143 MHz), and is multiplexed thru the following subchannels:
+DZRJ-TV operates on UHF Channel 29 (563.143 MHz) and is multiplexed into the following subchannels:

-Oras ng Himala Channel

-Jesus is Our Shield Worldwide Ministries began broadcasting its own religious channel, the Oras ng Himala Channel, in mid-2018.
-The subchannel features previous archived and new episodes of its eponymous religious show, as well as live religious services of the ministry.
-Prior to its standalone channel launch, its shows were formerly part of DWKC-TV's blocktime deal, airing its shows in selected time spots of the day.
-The said religious program aired on state-run People's Television Network until August 31, 2021; and again, last December 14, 2022, where it returned on TV5 every past midnight thrice a week.
+Timeless TV

+RJTV began launching Timeless TV on July 1, 2023, on the subchannel space used to be occupied by Oras ng Himala Channel.
+The channel currently airs a selection of canned classic TV programs and movies.

-RJ Rock TV
+Rock MNL

-Rajah Broadcasting Network began broadcasting its own 24-hour rock oriented music channel, the RJ Rock TV (formerly Rock of Manila TV), in late-2019 (fifteen years after UNTV Channel 37 (now UNTV News and Rescue) abandoned its rock TV format from 2001 to 2004, eventually becoming the first public service TV station in the country).
-The subchannel features archived videos of rock-oriented content, as well as concert videos, produced by the now defunct RJ Underground Radio 105.9, which as aired of the main channel, prior to the launch.
-The channel also plans to air music videos by unsigned independent bands on the channel soon.
+Rajah Broadcasting Network began broadcasting its own 24-hour rock oriented music channel, Rock MNL (formerly RJ Rock TV and Rock of Manila TV), in late-2019 (fifteen years after UNTV Channel 37 (now UNTV News and Rescue)) abandoned its rock TV format from 2001 to 2004, eventually becoming the first public service TV station in the country).
+The subchannel features archived videos of rock-oriented content, as well as concert videos, produced by the now-defunct RJ Underground Radio 105.9 (now 105.9 True FM) and episodes of Pinoy Wrestling, which as aired of the main channel, prior to the launch.

+It was relaunched on July 31, 2023, with an initial lineup of programming including the Manila Wrestling Federation's Aksyonovela TV and other lifestyle, motoring and rock music-oriented programs.
+At present, it operates daily from 8 am to 2 am the following day.